 You can be kind but also be persistent.
 The representative will likely tell you that they can not issue you a refund right off the bat.
 That is okay and highly likely.
 At this point, you can present whatever points of leverage that you’ve prepared to try to get the representative to see things from your point of view.
 If you’re not able to make progress with one customer service representative, you can always ask to speak with a supervisor, or call back at a later date to speak with someone new.

-Find Chase Bank’s complete fee schedule here.
+Find Bank of America’s full fee schedule here.